Chapter 7 · Step 5 · Property · 16 min read

 - Trusting the vendor disclosure to be complete.
 The disclosure statement is what the vendor says is true.
 The title search plus the Step 4 pocket scorecard catch what the vendor didn't disclose.

-Now do this on your shortlist: run the deal analyser
+Now do this on your shortlist: prepare the offer worksheet

 Worth reading next to the chapter